 The outline of the paper is as follows.
-After defining (a simplified version of) 3APL and its semantics (section 2), we propose a dynamic logic for proving properties of 3APL plans in the context of plan revision rules (section 3).
+In Section 2, we address related work.
+After defining (a simplified version of) 3APL and its semantics (Section 3), we propose a dynamic logic for proving properties of 3APL plans in the context of plan revision rules (Section 4).
 As will become clear, this is actually not a logic for general 3APL plans, but the plans that the logic can deal with are restricted in a certain way.
-For this logic, we provide a sound and complete axiomatization (section 4).
-In section 5, we discuss how this logic for restricted 3APL plans can be extended to a logic for non-restricted plans and we discuss some example proofs, using the logic.
-Finally, we consider the relation between proving properties of procedural programs and proving properties of 3APL agents in section 6.
+For this logic, we provide a sound and complete axiomatization (Section 5).
+In Section 6, we discuss how this logic for restricted 3APL plans can be extended to a logic for non-restricted plans and we discuss some example proofs, using the logic.
+Finally, we consider the relation between proving properties of procedural programs and proving properties of 3APL agents in Section 7.
 In particular, we compare procedures with plan revision rules.

 To the best of our knowledge, this is the first attempt to design a logic and deductive system for plan revision rules or similar language constructs.
 Considering the semantic difficulties that arise with the introduction of this type of construct, it is not a priori obvious that it would be possible at all to design a deductive system to reason about these constructs.
 The main aim of this work was thus to investigate whether it is possible to define such a system, and in this way also to get a better theoretical understanding of the construct of plan revision rules.
-Whether the system presented in this paper is also practically useful to verify 3APL agents, remains to be seen and will be subject to further research.
+Whether the system presented in this paper is also practically useful to verify 3APL agents, remains to be seen and will be subject to